Decision Trees: Eliminating Uncertainty in the Decision-Making Process

 Calculating the Decision Value in the Decision Tree

-After indicating the expected value next to each outcome, the overall all value for each decision is calculated based on the sum of all the outcome possibilities minus the cost of each decision.
+In the final step, after indicating the expected value next to each outcome, the overall value for each decision is calculated based on the sum of all the outcome possibilities minus the cost of each decision.
 For example, the total value of the three outcome possibilities in the first choice (a new marketing campaign) is:

 25,000 (low) + 9,000 (moderated) + 3,000 (high) = $37,000

 Then, we need to deduct the cost required to adopt this decision.
-In order to identify the next value of this specific decision, we would undertake the following:
+To identify the next value of this specific decision, we would undertake the following:

 37,000 (value) – 20,000 (cost)= $17,000 (net value)

 So, the net value of the first decision (a new marketing campaign) will be $17,000.
-The same equation is applied to all the decisions in order identify a net value for each decision.
-Then, the final result will show the decision with the highest value which will be the proper decision to take.
+The same equation is applied to all the decisions to identify a net value for each decision.
+Then, the final result will show the decision with the highest value, which will be the proper decision.

 When stuck for ideas, designers can depend on decision trees to give them a clue about the best decision to make based on calculating the probability of each decision and its values.
-While there are more complicated forms of the decision trees, the above example provides a simple and straightforward method to apply the decision trees as individuals or during meetings to identify the proper decisions.
-Furthermore, adding a visualization process to these decision-making processes allows for better understanding of the range of prospective options available.
+While there are more complicated forms of decision trees, the above example provides a simple and straightforward method to apply the decision trees as individuals or during meetings to identify the proper decisions (What is Strategic Thinking?
+And How to Improve It).
+Furthermore, adding a visualisation process to these decision-making processes allows for a better understanding of the range of prospective options available.
+Uncertain situations can vary depending on multiple parameters and variables, which dectate the method to use to solve it and make the approperiate decision.
+The Decision Tree is one of those methods that can be used when you have an idea about the scenarios of each decision and you would liek to compare the impact of each one to be able to have a rational decision with evidence of its expected impact.